ocean-onion/BDCraft-maybe/clean_docs/economy/villager.md

 - Base rates are determined by market level
 - Rates may increase based on market activity and demand
 - All rates reset to default values automatically every 24 real-world days
-- Market founder rebirth level provides additional bonuses to trade rates
+- Market owner rebirth level provides additional bonuses to trade rates
 - Donor players receive 10% better prices than regular players with the same rank

 ### Trading With Villagers